 Using visual surveys and baited remote underwater videos (BRUVs), we are collecting baseline data on the elasmobranch species in the region.
 We are using this information to link the biological community to the environmental variables that may influence their distribution and abundance.

-We also include all predatory fish (groupers, game fish, etc.) in our surveys to monitor commercially important species in the region.
+We also include all other predatory fish in our surveys to help monitor commercially important species in the region.

 Photo (c) Dray van Beeck (Zavora Marine Lab, 2013)